 Our staff are unionised and a part of CUPE 3338.

-Kalamity Hildebrandt – Co-Director of Research & Education
+Kalamity Hildebrandt – Director of Administration

 Hannah works closely with students and really anyone who steps into our office.
 She thrives on community work and on various ways in which she can support and care for the members of SFPIRG.
 Having been a teacher for over ten years, Hannah loves to organize events and facilitate workshops for students in order to help them find calm in a chaotic world and resist the systems that actively oppress our bodies.
 She loves to find new ways to practice self-care and active rest both for herself and for practicing it with the community.